mauricecruz/chrome-devtools-zerodarkmatrix-theme/README.md

 As of Version 33.0.1726.0 canary you can add themes via extensions and the developer tools experiments.
 * Open chrome://flags and Enable Developer Tools experiments.
 * Open developer tools settings, select Experiments tab, and check Allow custom UI themes.
-* Open the Chrome Extensions and load the theme folder as an unpacked extension.
+* Open the Chrome Extensions, select 'Developer mode', and load the theme folder as an unpacked extension.

 ## Installation Instructions